DonMVB/aws/AWS_Assoc_SAA_C02.md

  Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 The Amazon Redshift service manages all of the work of setting up, operating, and scaling a data warehouse.
 These tasks include provisioning capacity, monitoring and backing up the cluster, and applying patches and upgrades to the Amazon Redshift engine.

 ### 1.19.2.
 Redshift Key Details:
--  An Amazon Redshift cluster is a set of nodes which consists of a leader node and one or more compute nodes.
+-  An Amazon Redshift cluster is a set of nodes: a leader node and one or more compute nodes.
 The type and number of compute nodes that you need depends on the size of your data, the number of queries you will execute, and the query execution performance that you need.
+The Node model is the main pricing component, with provisioned storage part of the cost (you don't pay for storage, specifically - PPT).
 - Redshift is used for business intelligence and pulls in very large and complex datasets to perform complex queries in order to gather insights from the data.
 - It fits the use case of Online Analytical Processing (OLAP).
 Redshift is a powerful technology for data discovery including capabilities for almost limitless report viewing, complex analytical calculations, and predictive “what if” scenario (budget, forecast, etc.) planning.
 - Depending on your data warehousing needs, you can start with a small, single-node cluster and easily scale up to a larger, multi-node cluster as your requirements change.
 You can add or remove compute nodes to the cluster without any interruption to the service.